nihole/md2docx/README.md

 # md2docx
 markdown -> docx word

 The Word format is the de facto standard for documentation in many companies.
 It is a powerful tool with many features and settings.
-And everything looks perfect if you don’t need to make many changes by many employess.
+And everything looks perfect if you don’t need to make many changes by many employees.

 A wiki is usually used for this (for example, Confluence).
 But in this case, you will have problems with exporting your wiki pages to a Word document with the expected styles, Word objects ...
 I think it is possible, but for me using GIT (instead of a wiki) looks more attractive.